Syha-01/AniFlow-Release/README.md

 ## Download
 **[Download Latest APK](https://github.com/Syha-01/AniFlow-Release/releases/latest/download/AniFlow-V2.1.0.apk)**

-> **Note:** If the direct link doesn't work, verify the version number in the Releases tab.

 ### How to Install
 1. Download the `.apk` file from the link above.
 2. Open the file on your Android device.